staex-io/cijail/README.md

 - Use `CIJAIL_ENDPOINTS` to restrict which endpoints are allowed to be sent traffic to.
-  These can be DNS names (i.e. allow only name resolution, but not the traffic), DNS names plus port, IP address plus port, HTTP/HTTPS URL.
+  These can be DNS names (i.e. allow only name resolution, but not the traffic), DNS names plus port, IP address plus port, HTTP/HTTPS URL, UNIX socket paths.
 - Use `CIJAIL_DRY_RUN=1` to discover what is blocked by the current rules.
   Specifying `CIJAIL_DRY_RUN=0` is not mandatory.
   Dry run always fails.